• Home

 Not sure what to do with those leftover Christmas candy canes?
 Turn them into a candy cane simple syrup and add to your favorite iced tea.

-I don't know about you, but every year the kids make me buy a box of peppermint candy canes for our Christmas tree.
-However, they NEVER eat them and I always wind up throwing them away.
-So this year, I decided I was going to try to make something with them.
+However, they rarely eat them and I always wind up throwing them away.
+So I decided I was going to try to make something with the leftovers and made this Candy Cane Iced Tea.

 How do you make Candy Cane Iced Tea?

-Break up the candy canes into pieces and put them in a small saucepan with water and granulated sugar.
 Bring the mixture to a boil; then reduce the heat and allow to simmer until the candy canes dissolve.
-You're basically making a peppermint simple syrup.

 Next, make your iced tea using your favorite tea bags, add the candy cane simple syrup and refrigerate until it's ice cold and refreshing.